xNaCly/c_paket/Readme.md

 ### Why should I use 'cpak'?

-Cpak makes it easy for the developer to manage packages for c projects, by allowing devs to store project dependencies globally or inside a project.
+Cpak is a source based package manager, therfore making it easy for the developer to manage packages for c projects, by allowing devs to store project dependencies globally or inside a project.
 It also enables a templating/bootstraping toolkit.
 Cpak features a extensive documentation and a very verbose logging system to warn the users of malformatted config files and several other nuances.